Reena’s Notes: Does Nutrition/Diet have an Impact on Periodontal Disease? with Dr Mike Milward

 Background on nutrition

-- Good nutrition is an adequate well-balanced diet underpinned by regular physical activity.
-It is the cornerstone to good health.
-Poor nutrition can lead to reduced immunity, increased susceptibility to disease, impaired physical and mental development and reduced productivity.
+- Poor nutrition can lead to reduced immunity, increased susceptibility to disease, impaired physical and mental development and reduced productivity.

 - Micronutrients have an important role in human development, regulation of metabolism and a wide range of biological processes e.g. antioxidant properties.
 A lack of micronutrients can lead to growth deficiency in children and increased risk of a variety of adult diseases.
 Deficiencies include rickets (lack of vitamin D), scurvy (lack of vitamin C) and osteoporosis (lack of vitamin C).